5 Steps to successful advocacy

 - Step 4: Continuously Build Relationships.
 Whether it be with your state lawmakers, federal legislators, local business community, or county and other regional groups, build coalitions and develop common interests with interested parties throughout the year for effective advocacy when it is needed the most.

-- Step 5: Use “CHAT” when communicating with legislators.
+- Step 5: Use “L.E.G” when communicating with legislators.

 Navigate the state Capitol complex